talgalili/heatmaply/README.md

 ### Please submit features requests

 This package is still under active development.
 If you have features you would like to have added, please submit your suggestions (and bug-reports) at: <https://github.com/talgalili/heatmaply/issues>

+### Latest news

+You can see the most recent changes to the package in the [NEWS.md file](https://github.com/talgalili/heatmaply/blob/master/NEWS.md)

+### Code of conduct

+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Installation